Story at a glance:

 In 2012 the Dayton Metro Library embarked on a $187 million system-wide infrastructure investment to create a library system of the future—sustainable, equitable, resilient, and inspiring.

-“We set out to build facilities that were both aesthetically pleasing and welcoming to all patrons, creating a shared space that would bring the community together and improve access to everything from education resources and job readiness programs, to art, music, and technology,” said Jayne Klose, Community Engagement Manager, Dayton Metro Library.
+“We set out to build facilities that were both aesthetically pleasing and welcoming to all patrons, creating a shared space that would bring the community together and improve access to everything from education resources and job readiness programs, to art, music, and technology,” says Jayne Klose, community engagement manager at Dayton Metro Library.

 A Commitment to Sustainability

-Over the course of eight years, the library has built nine new library branches and renovated four other buildings.
-Sustainability was a major component for these community investments, resulting in eight LEED Gold certifications to date and $340,900 in energy efficiency rebates.
+Over the course of eight years the library built nine new library branches and renovated four other buildings.
+Sustainability was a major component for these community investments, resulting in eight LEED Gold certifications as of 2021 and $340,900 in energy efficiency rebates.

-The new 224,000-square-foot Main Library in downtown Dayton, Ohio, is recognized for a dozen LEED standards including recycled content, community connectivity, water use reduction, thermal comfort, and optimized energy performance.
+The new 224,000-square-foot main library in downtown Dayton was recognized for a dozen LEED standards—including recycled content, community connectivity, water use reduction, thermal comfort, and optimized energy performance.
 In addition, the quality of the indoor environment, the abundance of natural daylight, and the comfortable yet functional spaces truly create a welcoming space for all patrons.

-“These new and renovated buildings will cost less to operate and maintain, which is part of our commitment to be good stewards of taxpayer dollars,” Klose said.
+“These new and renovated buildings will cost less to operate and maintain, which is part of our commitment to be good stewards of taxpayer dollars,” Klose says.

 HEAPY calculates that the Dayton Metro Library will realize more than $1 million in savings on energy over the next five years.